Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems

-Moreover, as we have seen in the experiments on the Causal Pinball environment, not all assumptions must be strictly fulfilled to identify the variables empirically, showing that \OurApproach{} is more widely applicable than just in the ideal theoretical setting.
+Moreover, as we have seen in the experiments on the Causal3DIdent dataset and the Causal Pinball environment, not all assumptions must be strictly fulfilled to identify the variables empirically.
 Moving towards this empirical goal, recent advances in unsupervised object-centric learning \cite{locatello2020object, kipf2021conditional, engelcke2019genesis} have shown that objects, which can often be considered as groups of causal variables like position and velocity, can be identified from high-dimensional data without labels.
 A possible combination of such object-centric approaches with our causal representation learning method can relax further assumptions by using the objects as a prior disentanglement of information, opening up further possible applications of \OurApproach{}.
-Thus, we believe that this work contributes an important step towards practical causal representation learning methods, and can form the basis of several future works.
+Thus, we believe that this work can form the basis of several future works in this direction.